devyndamonster/TakeAndHoldTweaker/README.md

 # TakeAndHoldTweaker
-An H3VR plugin for modifying Take &amp; Hold
+An H3VR plugin for modifying Take &amp; Hold!
+Has support for custom characters, as well as global tweaks to spice things up.

 ## Installation
 1. Install the latest x64 version of [BepInEx](https://github.com/BepInEx/BepInEx/releases)